My Favorite Weird Things To Do in Portland: Powell’s Books, Bagdad Theater, Voodoo Doughnut

 You can’t do anything there except observe whatever flowers or plants happen to be growing in the space.

 There’s a fascinating backstory behind the history of Mill Ends Park, involving a newspaper columnist and a tribe of invisible leprechauns.
-You should stop by just for the chance to take a weird instagram photo with the little park.

 POWELL’S BOOKS

 Is a bookstore weird?
-It is when it’s this massive!
+Yes, when it’s this massive!
 Not many bookstores are thriving these days, but Powell’s seems to be growing strong.
-Occupying an entire city block, Powell’s is easily the best bookstore I’ve ever been to.

-Powell’s is where I finally broke down and bought ‘On the Road’ by Jack Kerouac, a book widely regarded as one of the great travel narratives of all-time (although it ended up boring me!)
+This is where I finally broke down and bought ‘On the Road’ by Jack Kerouac, a book widely regarded as one of the great travel narratives of all-time (although it ended up boring me!)

-Powell’s is only “weird” in the sense that it’s huge, more than you can possibly imagine.
+Powell’s is only “weird” in the sense that it’s huge, bigger than you can possibly imagine.
 And they have lots of weird books, old books, and out-of-print books that you can’t find anywhere else.
-You can easily get lost inside here, which is why direction signs are posted in every room.

 VOODOO DOUGHNUT

-I mentioned Voodoo Doughnut in my first post on this site, and my love for this strange place hasn’t faded.
 Voodoo is known for using strange elements as toppings, like Captain Crunch and Fruit Loops cereal, grape dust, oreo crumbles, banana chunks and even Tang – yes, a sprinkling of the orange powder drink Tang!

 My favorite is the chocolate cake donut topped with chocolate icing and Cocoa Puffs.
 The bacon maple bar is a popular one, and so is the cream-filled donut shaped like a penis.
 Yes, really.